 For those of you that have been diagnosed with Thumb Arthritis or if you’ve injured your thumb, using them for even simple activities can be painful.
-Opening a jar, turning a key, holding a pen, lifting a plate can all cause thumb pain and make the simplest of tasks, hard to do.
+Opening a jar, turning a key, holding a pen, lifting a plate can all cause thumb pain and make the simplest of tasks hard to do.
 Treatment options and tips to manage your thumb pain include resting and splinting your thumb.

-CMC Thumb Arthritis is a very common condition that occurs when the cushioning cartilage wears away from the ends of the bones that form at the joint at the base of the thumb.

 The treatment prescribed by health care providers for the early stages of thumb arthritis usually begins with rest, anti-inflammatories, heat/ice therapy and splinting.
 If these treatments aren’t effective, they may prescribe occasional steroid injections or surgery.
 Changing the way you use your thumbs on a daily basis can go along way in helping to reduce stress and prevent further injury.

 - Choose cooking utensils such as stirring spoons and spatulas with built up handles